rymend/MSFTImagineArchive/200 - Machine Learning in Python/2 - Process/readme.md

 1. Now take a moment to examine the 26 columns in the dataset.
 They contain important information such as the date that the flight took place (YEAR, MONTH, and DAY_OF_MONTH), the origin and destination (ORIGIN and DEST), the scheduled departure and arrival times (CRS_DEP_TIME and CRS_ARR_TIME), the difference between the scheduled arrival time and the actual arrival time in minutes (ARR_DELAY), and whether the flight was late by 15 minutes or more (ARR_DEL15).

 	Here is a complete list of the columns in the dataset.
-Times are expressed in 24-hour military time, where, for example, 1130 equals 11:30 a.m. and 1500 equals 3:00 p.m.
+Times are expressed in 24-hour military time.
+For example, 1130 equals 11:30 a.m. and 1500 equals 3:00 p.m.

 	| Column              | Description                                                                      |
 	|---------------------|----------------------------------------------------------------------------------|